City Cutting Ties With Matthews On Multi-Use Building - NewsBreak

 Related

-Wildman Business Group continues to grow, and on Monday the Warsaw-based company requested a 10-year tax abatement on real and personal property from Warsaw.
+WARSAW – Wildman Business Group continues to grow, and on Monday, Aug.
+1, the Warsaw-based company requested a 10-year tax abatement on real and personal property from Warsaw.
 The City Council unanimously approved the request.
-Warsaw Community Economic and Development Director Jeremy Skinner said the tax abatement was for improvements Wildman was going to...
+Warsaw Community Economic and Development Director Jeremy Skinner said the tax abatement was for...

 RELATED LOCAL CHANNELS